 POETRY I The First Universe (2000-2002) trilogy includes Memories of Uruguay, The Numbers of Earth, and Wild Blues.
 It rises from the heart of Brooklyn and across ancient China, summoning creatures of scale and metaphor.
 Rooted in the energy of film and visual art works by the author, these stories breathe fire into forgotten tales and new legends alike.
 The trilogy reads like a hybrid between sci-fi epic and philosophical poem, folding time into spirals and cities into labyrinths of metamorphosis.
 It is also a love letter to both the East and the West.

-The Book of B (2024) is a luminous, labyrinthine children’s book for adults or perhaps a philosophical graphic novel without the graphics.
-Written during the Gaza War in Amman, this text follows a boy with his head inside a box, traveling from one B word to another: Brutal, Bestiary, Blessing.
+The Book of B (2023) is a luminous, labyrinthine children’s book for adults or perhaps a philosophical graphic novel without the graphics.
+The text follows a boy with his head inside a box, traveling from one B word to another: Brutal, Bestiary, Blessing.
 What unfolds is part alphabet, part movie-road trip, and part poetic manifesto.
-The text mixes pop culture, war, personal myth, and magical realism with astonishing ease —inviting figures into a surrealist multiverse.
-It is a tale of searching: for meaning, for connection, for a language that can still make sense of the world."
+This work mixes pop culture, war, personal myth, and magical realism with ease —inviting figures into a surrealist multiverse.
+It is a tale of seeking meaning, connection, and a language that can capture the world."
 Site I EXTERNAL REVIEW

 DRAFTS FOR WRITING │ Light the Universe is a digital collage with elements from AZ The Monster Learns Words (visual theater) and The Book of B (poetry), distant in time, sharing the presence of monsters and the power of language.